asbjornh/view-models/docs/typescript-react.md

 ## Illegal types

-As with the javascript-react parser, some types are not allowed because they are too ambiguous or too complex, like `object`, `any`, intersection and union types.
+As with the javascript-react parser, some types are not allowed because they are too ambiguous, too complex or can't be represented in all of the output languages.
+For instance, C# and Kotlin both lack a way of expressing union types.

 ```tsx
 const A = (props: { b: string }) => null; // view model name: A